UKHomeOffice/sas-github-workflows/README.md

 ```

 ----
-## Scan a docker image using Anchore on a branch - npm
+## Scan a docker image using Anchore - npm

 This workflow builds and scans a docker image using Anchore.
 Optionally it pushes the image to a repository, tagging it with the SHA.